|Guide||♦||2 Triplogs||1 Topic|

 Hike From Hell

-Hike: The trailhead picks up near a private ranch only a small distance from the fenced off drop area.
-Pass through the gate and follow the fence line which will gradually give way to the trail.
+The trailhead picks up near a private ranch only a small distance from the fenced-off drop area.
+Pass through the gate and follow the fence line, which will gradually give way to the trail.
 Coffee Flat Trail slowly descends about 1000 feet over the next four miles.
-This portion of the hike is very enjoyable and the miles pass quickly.
-In early March there was plenty of water in the creek along the way.
+This portion of the hike is gratifying, and the miles pass quickly.
+In early March, there was plenty of water in the creek along the way.

-After the four mile descent, Red Tanks Trail picks up heading north.
-This trail is a hard scramble up a bolder choked canyon for the first couple miles, where all 1000 feet of elevation lost on Coffee Flat is gained back plus another 200 feet in only 2.5 miles.
-The next mile is a 500 foot descent to where Hoolie Bacon Trail and Red Tanks Trail meet.
-The Upper La Barge Box is to the west of this juncture continuing along Red Tanks, however we continued north on Hoolie Bacon.
+After the four-mile descent, Red Tanks Trail picks up, heading north.
+This trail is a challenging scramble up a boulder choked canyon for the first couple miles, where all 1000 feet of elevation lost on Coffee Flat is gained back plus another 200 feet in only 2.5 miles.
+The next mile is a 500-foot descent to where Hoolie Bacon Trail and Red Tanks Trail meet.
+The Upper La Barge Box is to the west of this juncture, continuing along Red Tanks.
+However, we continued north on Hoolie Bacon.

-Coffee Flat and Hoolie Bacon are very enjoyable trails (Hoolie Bacon does have one section of excruciating up hill hiking that was really difficult with a 35 pound pack) However, Red Tanks is a real challenge all the way to the Box.
+Coffee Flat and Hoolie Bacon are delightful trails (Hoolie Bacon does have one section of excruciating uphill hiking that was difficult with a 35-pound pack).
+However, Red Tanks is a real challenge all the way to the Box.
 (In the Box as well is also challenging from what I heard from other hikers) If you are in it for the views and not the challenge, avoid Red Tanks because it's more struggle and less scenery.

-I never made it into the Box after hiking Red Tanks which is kind of like going to Disney Land and not riding any of the rides, because from what I'm told the scenery in the Box is well worth the effort.
-I found what looks like an easier route into the Box from the west side following The Dutchman Trail instead.
+I never made it into the Box after hiking Red Tanks, which is like going to Disney Land and not riding any of the rides, because from what I'm told, the scenery in the Box is well worth the effort.
+I found what looks like an easier route into the Box from the west side, following The Dutchman Trail instead.
 We'll see how that turns out.

-Water was flowing fairly well from several sources in March when I went.
-However it only runs after recent rainfall.
+Water was flowing reasonably well from several sources in March when I went.
+However, it only runs after recent rainfall.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.